 View this artwork by appointment, at Tate Britain's Prints and Drawings Rooms

 Turin was the first major Italian city which Turner reached on his 1819 tour and he made a large number of sketches in and around the city.
-This sketch represents part of a view of Turin from the heights above the eastern (right) bank of the River Po, at a point near the Monte dei Cappuccini.
-The composition continues on the opposite sheet of the double-page spread, see folio 25 verso (D14193; Turner Bequest CLXXIV 24a), but visible on this side is the recently constructed Ponte Vittorio Emanuele I, the bridge connecting the right bank of the river with the main part of Turin on the opposite side.1 Directly beyond the bridge is the Palazzo Madama, identifiable from its distinctive square shape and cylindrical towers.
-Turner has recorded the rest of the topography of the city spread out along the left bank of the river, while dominating the background is the majestic line of the Alps.
-For further sketches of Turin see folio 12 (D14166; Turner Bequest CLXXIV 11), while for a similar contemporaneous view see a drawing by James Hakewill (1778–1843), Turin from the Road to the Vagine di La Reine (British School at Rome).2
+This sketch represents part of a view of Turin from the heights to the east.
+The composition continues on the opposite sheet of the double-page spread, see folio 26 (D14194; Turner Bequest CLXXIV 25), but visible on this side is the prominent Church of Santa Maria al Monte, which stands on a hill known as the Monte dei Cappuccini above the eastern (right) bank of the River Po.
+For further sketches of Turin see folio 12 (D14166; Turner Bequest CLXXIV 11).
+For a similar contemporaneous view see a drawing by James Hakewill (1778–1843), Turin from the Road to the Vagine di La Reine (British School at Rome).1